shrumit/CS2212-Java-Weather-App/README.md

 ##Javadoc

-Javadocs can be found at https://github.com/UWO-2212-W2015/team5/tree/master/doc
+Javadocs can be found at https://github.com/UWO-2212-W2015/team5/tree/master/doc or in /doc from the main folder.